Subral/RAG/README.md

-# 🧠 SLM Data Management Tool
+# 🧠 Data Management Tool

 A local AI-powered document and data querying tool built with **FastAPI**, **Ollama**, and **FAISS**.
 Upload your files, ask questions in plain English, and get accurate, data-backed answers — all running locally on your machine with no cloud dependencies.